Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 Steps to Set Your Dehumidifier

-Using a reliable humidity monitor improves accuracy and helps maintain stable conditions.
-If you’re choosing a device, see our guide to the best hygrometers for monitoring home humidity.
+Using a reliable humidity monitor improves accuracy because a dehumidifier’s built-in reading may not match the humidity on the far side of the room.
+If you need a separate monitor, see our guide to the best hygrometers for monitoring home humidity.

 Common Dehumidifier Setting Mistakes That Increase Mold Risk